networknext/next/docs/unreal_engine_plugin.md

 ## 1. Copy the entire **NetworkNext** folder into your **Plugins** directory.

-_The Unreal Engine is still being updated, but will be placed under the `unreal` direction when it is ready (soon!)_
+_The Unreal Engine is still being updated, but will be placed under the `~/next/unreal` directory when it is ready (soon!)_

 ## 2. Add the following to the bottom of **DefaultEngine.ini**